 Final Thoughts!

-FAQ – Retention Policy in SharePoint Online
+People Also Ask – Retention Policy in SharePoint Online

 Q1: Can I use both retention labels and policies together?